nonlin/Software-Engineering-Project/README.md

 ============================

 Tic-Tac-Toe Unity
-Using the current latest beta of Unity 4.6 Beta 21 as of 10/25/2014.
+Using the current latest beta of Unity 4.6 RC1 as of 11/09/2014.
 The project should be able to scale with all future beta.

-Make sure you open project with the right version (4.6-21) else you will have errors and cause issues using any older versions.
+Make sure you open project with the right version (4.6 RC1) else you will have errors and cause issues using any older versions.
 I'll update readme to reflect changes in unity versions.

 TODO